LMilazzo/VACC-Nextflow-RNAseq-Tutorial/rnaSeaq_on_hpc_Tutorial.md

 ```
 This should output a path which includes the current version being used.

-## Reference Library
+## Reference Genome
-In most cases it is required that you install a reference library that nextflow can reference while running.
-This may library may be specific to your research being conducted.
+In most cases it is required that you install a reference genome that nextflow can compare genes to while running.
+This genome may be specific to your research being conducted.

-An example of downloading a good reference library for humans from the Ensembl.
+An example of downloading a good reference genome for humans from the Ensembl.

 Ensure that you are in an empty directory with a name such as "Reference_Genomes" or "Human_Genome_Refrences" so that your reference files can be found easy.